wulfsberg/angular-material-kickstart/README.md

 Edit your `angular.json` file, adding

     {
       ...
       "projects": {
-        "[project-name]": {
+        "linear-search-frontend": {
           "i18n": {
-            "sourceLocale": "da"
+            "locales": {
+              "da": {
+                "translation": "",
+                "baseHref": ""
+              }
+            }
           },
           ...
           "architect": {
             "build": {
               ...
               "options": {
-              "localize": true,
+                "localize": ["da"],
                 ...
-            }
+              },
               ...
+            },
+            ...
           }
+        },
         ...
+      },
+      ...
     }
-    }

-i.e. add the `i18n` block to the project definition, and the `"localize": true` option to the `architect/build/options` which serve as the default for all configurations.
+i.e. add the `i18n` block to the project definition, and the `"localize": ["da"]` option to the `architect/build/options` which serve as the default for all configurations.
-(Be aware that once you invoke the i18n options like this, your built files will start showing up in a locale-specific folder under `dist`, e.g. `dist/da`).
+This sets up a Danish build profile which has no actual translation file, and does not modify the `baseHref`, and we use this localization profile as the default for all builds.
+(Be aware that the output folder of the compiled files will still include the locale name, e.g. `dist/da`, so copy the files from this deeper level when you deploy them).

 Configure CSS/Material palettes